-Sonia: I’m Sonia, Amrita bivolo Son, I commit to ever evolving personally and professionally and supporting others to evolve in their authentic right aligned way.
+Sonya: I’m Sonya, Amrita Bibilos, I commit to ever evolving personally and professionally and supporting others to evolve in their authentic right aligned way.

-Marie: I’m going to not fall down thick Am I commit to keep exploring what can be done and to keep contributing to SI.
+Renata: I’m Renata LeDantec and I commit to keep exploring what can be done and to keep contributing to ASI.

 Mariana Caplan: So let’s take a few moments here, both to dedicate to our commitment.
-And also, to if you heard commitments, echoed around the room that you also want to commit to, to take to take a moment to choose those two, to choose what you want to commit to.
-And because there’s so many people here with great blessing power, I want to ask us to bless and support the, the voice and not voiced commitments of each other.
-And thank you, for me, aside from my hearts, thank you, and like we’ve met now, so I want to invite us all to just start talking to each other we may not have right now we know each other, so to take advantage of these days, and you know, bask in each other’s light.
+And also, to if you heard commitments, echoed around the room that you also want to commit to, to take to take a moment to choose those too, to choose what you want to commit to.
+And because there’s so many people here with great blessing power, I want to ask us to bless and support the voiced and not voiced commitments of each other.
+And thank you, from ASI from my heart, thank you, and like we’ve met now, so I want to invite us all to just start talking to each other we may not have right now we know each other, so to take advantage of these days, and you know, bask in each other’s light.
 But also find these peers that we’re looking for and make new friends and give ourselves a chance to come out of the isolation of many people’s roles of leadership, let’s really be together as peers and allies in these days and make new friends and enjoy ourselves and each other as well.

-Jac O’Keeffe: and the ASI is a is a is a member organization.
+Jac O’Keeffe: and the ASI is a member organization.
 I mean it’s just us you know, making it up as we go along.
-When we try this will be try that and some things work and some things don’t even though I might be full esteem for it and it falls flat and we just go and try the next thing.
+When we try this will be try that and some things work and some things don’t even though I might be full of steam for it and it falls flat and we just go and try the next thing.
 And this worked.
-And there’s a lot of ideas Hear that came today that it’s like we could do that.
+And there’s a lot of ideas here that came today.
+That it’s like we could do that.
 We could do that.
 So I don’t know what will actually come to fruition.
 And I’m really appreciative of the people who said, I want to do more and support the ASI.
 We need help.
-There.
 It’s only peers taking care of peers.
-So it’s it can be as resourcing as we make it for ourselves.
+So it can be as resourcing as we make it for ourselves.
 That’s the gig.
 That’s all.
 Thank you.
 Thank you.
 Thank you.
 Thank you for giving the time.
 Thank you.
 And a special thank you to Mariana, Mariana and BatGap and all the little parts that that made it happen.
 Thank you, folks.